Interactive Visual Reasoning under Uncertainty: Introduction

-To answer this question, we introduce the \ac{est} environment for evaluating the scientific thinking ability in artificial agents.
-Specifically, the \ac{est} environment is grounded on the \textit{Blicket} detection setup~\cite{gopnik2000detecting,kushnir2007conditional,lucas2014children,sobel2006blickets,sobel2004children,walker2014toddlers,walker2017discriminating,zhang2021acre}.
-The Blicket detection experiment was initially designed to evaluate children's causal induction ability.
-In a series of experiments, children were presented with a special device, a Blicket machine.
-The Blicket machine has a very intuitive working mechanism: Whenever a Blicket is put on top of it, the device becomes activated, lighting up and playing music.
-Test subjects were demonstrated a series of experiments to show the Blicketness of a set of objects.
-After exploratory play with the objects and the machine, the subjects were asked which object was a Blicket and how to make an intervention to stop/start the machine.
-Critically, during the exploratory process, children produce and validate various kinds of hypotheses until the theory is consistent with all observation~\cite{gopnik2000detecting,sobel2006blickets,sobel2004children,walker2014toddlers}. \cref{fig:intro} shows an illustrative example of the baby's exploratory play in unravelling how the Blicket machine works and which object is a Blicket.
+In this work, we study the problem of visual reasoning under uncertainty, which tasks an agent to design new experiments that test hypotheses and discern each variable's causal role.
+In pursuit of this goal, we introduce the \ac{env} (pronounced as \textit{ivory}) environment as an interactive testbed. \ac{env} is grounded on the \textit{Blicket} detection setup \citep{gopnik2000detecting,sobel2004children,sobel2006blickets,zhang2021acre}, initially designed to evaluate children's induction ability via passive observation and active trials.
+In a series of experiments, children were presented with a Blicket machine, which has a very intuitive working mechanism: whenever a Blicket is put on top of it, the device becomes activated, lighting up and playing music.
+Participants were shown a series of experiments to demonstrate the Blicketness of a set of objects.
+They were then encouraged to engage in exploratory play with the objects and the machine to determine the Blicketness of each object.
+Critically, during the exploratory process, children generated and validated different hypotheses until they were confident about the properties of each object \citep{gopnik2000detecting,sobel2006blickets,sobel2004children,walker2014toddlers} and can even rationally infer causes of failed actions when they are as young as 16-month old \citep{gweon201116}. \cref{fig:intro} shows an illustrative example of how a participant resolves uncertainty when unraveling how the Blicket machine works and which object is a Blicket.